BEN HELM, PRESIDENT

 Ben started rowing at George Heriot’s School in 1978 and has rowed or sculled since.
 He was awarded a Blue at Edinburgh University in 1985 and joined LRC in 1991.
 He rowed in various lightweight Great Britain crews from 1993 to 1996 including in the four at the Atlanta games.
 He won a silver medal in the eight at the World Championships in 1995, was in the LRC four that gained the world’s best time for Open and Lightweight fours in Paris in 1994 with a time of 05.48.86.
 This four raced at Henley Royal that year in the Stewards and Queen Mother Cups reaching the final in both events losing to the reigning Open World Champions.

 Ben was Captain of the Club for the 1998-99 season and subsequently served on the Committee, initially managing the HPP relationship with GB Rowing, and as Chairman from 2012 to 2016.
 Since then, he has been a Vice-President.
-He focused on raising funds for the gym build and has recently acted as the Club’s Safety Adviser.
+He focused on raising funds for the gym build and has acted as the Club’s Safety Adviser.
+He currently supports the Women’s Squad as a volunteer coach.

 SOPHIE HOSKING, VICE-PRESIDENT